joaomrcsmartins/sfl-for-microservices-via-log-analysis/README.md

 ### Instana's Robot Shop

 This demo is based on [Instana's Robot Shop](https://github.com/instana/robot-shop) demo application.

-There are some changes to the docker-compose file to help log shipping to the log processor.
-The changes are stored in [microservices-log-processor/data/robot-shop/](microservices-log-processor/data/robot-shop/).
-Just copy the contents to the files in the original repo.
+A fork has been created to store all the changes made, and it can be accessed in [here](https://github.com/joaomrcsmartins/robot-shop-sfl).

 It is also necessary to create docker network named **robot-shop-network**.
 See how to [here](https://docs.docker.com/engine/reference/commandline/network_create/).